 Postures: HIGH COMMAND

-As you can see, Zone Governors are pretty hard to pigeon hole.
-They access a wide variety of skills in both their day-to-day Production bonus jobs, and are called upon to be the die roller for many a zone Stratagem as well.
+As you can see, Zone Governors are pretty hard to pigeon hole, as they access a wide variety of skills in their day-to-day jobs.
 But you can tailor your Governor to the Zone to some degree.
 For example, if there are many ruins in a Zone, you may want to look for a high Scavenging Governor.

 There are a couple Governor tasks I'm not too familiar with.
 One is the Hunting bonus mentioned in the Ecology tooltip.
 I've never seen that one in action in a Governor's skill log, which makes me think perhaps it only applies to planets with edible lifeforms?
 If so this would easily make it the most obscure skill in the game.
 Survival skill seems to work the same way, with a Reduce Hunger ability.